dasdom/SwiftUIExperiments/README.md

 Follow me on [Twitter](https://twitter.com/dasdom) or add my [blog](https://dasdom.github.io) to you RSS reader.

-# Licence
+# License

 MIT

-See the Licence file.
+See the License file.